Adventure Cook Islands Dive Centre and Rental Specialist

 There are different canyons and swim-throughs on the outside to explore and you may see lion fish and reef sharks.
 It is the smallest and shallowest of all the passages can still have very strong currents.
 This site has been dredged out in recent years to make it suitable for smaller vessels and cruise ship tender boats.
 Depth 12m

 There are two large coral bommies (pinnacles) of which one is completely collapsed.
 A very relaxing dive inspecting the pinnacles which are occupied by soldier fish, crayfish, lion fish and eels.
 Don’t forget to look into the blue; you never know what might pass.
 Depth 20m – 30m

 This boat passage can be an excellent site conditions permitting.
-This deepest passage on Rarotonga has narrow vertical canyon walls that start just below the surface.
+The deepest passage on Rarotonga has narrow, vertical canyon walls that start just below the surface.
 Visibility is usually limited to 10 to 15 metres, which adds to the passages’ natural spookiness.
-And together with swim-throughs and frequent strong currents it makes it a very exciting dive.
+Together with swim-throughs and frequent strong currents it makes it a very exciting dive.
 Along with the other two passages on the south coast it is one of the best places on Rarotonga for turtles and whitetip reef sharks and eagle rays are frequently seen here.
+Large schools of fish can often be found at the entrance and moray eels and other reef predators call this passage their home.
 Not recommended for heavy breathers!
 Depth 20m – 29m

 The most impressive drop off on Rarotonga!
 The deeper you go, the nicer it gets…

 On this site everything or nothing is possible.
 This is one of the best places on Rarotonga for barracudas and tunas.
 This is also a parrotfish mating site.
 Depth 20m – ?